Causal screening for dynamical systems: GRAPH THEORY AND INDEPENDENCE MODELS

 \begin{defn}[Global Markov property] We say that an independence model $\I$ satisfies the {\it global Markov property} with respect to a DG, $\G = (V,E)$, if $\musepG{A}{B}{C}{\G}$ implies $\langle A,B \mid C\rangle \in \I$ for all $A,B,C \subseteq V$. \end{defn}

-From Proposition \ref{prop:pairCau}, we know that the local independence model of a linear Hawkes process satisfies the pairwise Markov property with respect to the causal graph of the process, and using the results in \cite{didelez2008, mogensenUAI2018} it also satisfies the global Markov property with respect to this graph.
+From Proposition \ref{prop:pairCau}, we know that the local independence model of a linear Hawkes process satisfies the pairwise Markov property with respect to its causal graph, and using the results in \cite{didelez2008} and \cite{mogensenUAI2018} it also satisfies the global Markov property with respect to this graph.

 \begin{defn}[Faithfulness] We say that $\I$ is {\it faithful} with respect to a DG, $\G = (V,E)$, if $\langle A,B \mid C\rangle \in \I$ implies $\musepG{A}{B}{C}{\G}$ for all $A,B,C \subseteq V$. \end{defn}